GiorgioRicciardiello/miglab_rls_exercise/README.md

 Methods: Participants (N=528) completed a nationwide survey including items assessing RLS, physical activity and sedentary levels, and experiences with exercise and RLS.
 Participants were classified as perceived responders and non-responders.
 Perceived responders were sub-classified as positive responders (i.e., exercise improves RLS) and negative responders (i.e., exercise worsens RLS).

 Conclusions: The present study presents unique factors that might account for individual differences in the response to exercise.
 Such individual differences and specific attributes should be considered in exercise-based management to further optimize personalized treatment plans to prevent and manage symptoms in people with RLS.

+## Note
+Data was structured in Python and the models were run in R.